 Vyvanse and Adderall Addiction Treatment

-Whether you need Vyvanse vs Adderall addiction treatment, you will have both inpatient and outpatient options.
+Whether you need Vyvanse vs. Adderall addiction treatment, you will have both inpatient and outpatient options.
 Withdrawal can begin within 24 hours of use, climaxing within the first several days of abstinence.
 Some withdrawal symptoms may last for several weeks, making it hard to cope with cravings and triggers and increasing your risk of relapsing.

 An addiction treatment center can help you safely detox from Vyvanse or Adderall and set you up with inpatient rehab treatment and outpatient rehab treatment.
 Both inpatient and outpatient treatment options use evidence-based treatments and holistic treatments to help you recover.
+Medically assisted treatment programs are available for those who need help managing symptoms and want to maintain abstinence.